The CBAx tool is a spreadsheet model that contains a database of values to help agencies monetise impacts and do cost benefit analysis

 Key changes to the CBAx tool and its use are:

-- Updating the CBAx database to reflect underlying data updates and additional environmental values.
+- Updating the CBAx database to reflect underlying data updates.

 The discount rates of 5%, and an alternative rate of 2%, are unchanged, consistent with the Treasury rates.

-The quality of cost benefit analysis in budget initiatives has improved significantly since the introduction of the CBAx tool.
 While there are capability and resourcing issues with completing and assessing CBAx, it has led to more robust analysis including intervention logic and the initial steps of identifying and quantifying impacts.
+Agency use of the CBAx tool improves the quality of cost benefit analysis in budget initiatives.

 Applied examples of CBAx are available as part of the Budget 2016 and Budget 2017 Information Release.